zenml-io/zenml-gitflow/README.md

 * **Pipeline Tracking**: All pipeline runs and their artifacts are of course versioned and logged with ZenML.
 This enables features such as lineage tracking, provenance, caching and reproducibility.
-* **Continuous Integration**: All changes to the code are tested and validated automatically using GitHub Actions.
-Only changes that pass all tests are merged into the main branch.
-This applies not only to the code itself, but also to the ML artifacts, such as the data and the model.
-* **Continuous Deployment**: When a change is merged into the main branch, it is automatically deployed to production using ZenML and GitHub Actions.
+* **Continuous Deployment**: When a new model is trained, it is automatically deployed to production.
 There are also additional checks in place to ensure that the model is not deployed if it is not fit for production or performs worse than the model currently deployed.
 * **Software Dependency Management**: All software dependencies are managed in a way that guarantees full reproducibility and are automatically installed by ZenML in the pipeline runtime environments.
 Python package versions are frozen